Thomas J. McIntyre: Early career

 In 1940, McIntyre was admitted to the bar and joined the law office of former Senator Robert W. Upton in Concord.
 He returned to Laconia following his father's death in 1941, and there opened his own practice.
 During World War II, he served in the United States Army from 1942 to 1946.
 He was first commissioned as a second lieutenant in the Army Reserve, training at Camp Croft in South Carolina (now Croft State Park) and at Fort Benning in Georgia.
 He was then assigned to the 94th Infantry Division and later served in the Third Army under General George S. Patton, participating in all the major European campaigns.
 At the end of the war, he was made a military government judge of the Amtsgericht (lower court) in Düsseldorf, Germany.
 He was discharged as a major, and earned four battle stars, the Combat Infantryman Badge, and the Bronze Star Medal.

 Following his military service, McIntyre returned to Laconia and joined the law office of Harold E. Westcott in 1946.
 He opened his own office after Wescott was made a judge of the New Hampshire Superior Court.
 He also joined his brother as a partner in McIntyre Properties, a firm that owned and managed rental real estate, and served as president of the Community TV Corporation, which specialized in television antennae.
+He later served as chairman of the Laconia Democratic Committee and the Belknap County Democratic Committee, and was a delegate to the 1956 Democratic National Convention.
+He was also director of the Laconia-Weirs Beach Chamber of Commerce (1960–1963) and of the Laconia Development Corporation (1962).
+In 1980, he was elected to the Common Cause National Governing Board.

+Mayor and city solicitor of Laconia 1949 to 1953

 A Democrat, McIntyre served as mayor of Laconia from 1949 to 1951.
 During his administration, he oversaw the construction of a sewage disposal plant and a municipal bathing beach.
-He declined a run for Governor of New Hampshire in 1950, and served as city solicitor of Laconia in 1953.
+He declined to run for Governor of New Hampshire in 1950, he served as city solicitor of Laconia in 1953.

+1954 Campaign for Congress

 In 1954, McIntyre won the Democratic nomination for the United States House of Representatives from New Hampshire's 1st congressional district.
 In the general election, he faced seven-term Republican incumbent Chester Earl Merrow.
 He was narrowly defeated by Merrow in November, losing by only 468 votes.
 A recount was subsequently held, but McIntyre still trailed Merrow by 397 votes.
-He later served as chairman of the Laconia Democratic Committee and the Belknap County Democratic Committee, and was a delegate to the 1956 Democratic National Convention.
-He was also director of the Laconia-Weirs Beach Chamber of Commerce (1960–1963) and of the Laconia Development Corporation (1962).
-In 1980, he was elected to the Common Cause National Governing Board.